Arrival: Malaga / Lanjaron

 Lanjaron to Cadiar - distance 74km

-After breakfast You'll head off on your bikes straight from the hotel door into the heart of the Alpujarra.
-With stunning vistas across the deep Guadalfeo valley you’ll pass through Orgiva, the capital of the area and begin your climbing into the High Alpujarra.
+After breakfast, You'll head off on your bikes straight from the hotel door into the heart of the Alpujarra.
+With stunning vistas across the deep Guadalfeo valley, you’ll pass through Orgiva, the capital of the area, and begin your climbing into the High Alpujarra.
 You’ll pass the stunning Poquiera Gorge and the traditional, picturesque villages of Pampaneira and Bubion, perfectly situated for a coffee break to contemplate your first experience of the simple local architecture and handicrafts produced in the area.

-Winding your way on well surfaced roads you’ll pass over the Barranco del Sangre (Gully of Blood) where a last ditch attempt by the Moors of the Alpujarra was defeated in a bloody battle.
-Legend has it the blood of the Christian soldiers flowed up hill in order not to mix with the blood of the Moors.
-There won’t be any blood, but maybe a little sweat, as you pedal high above the Trevelez river and into the village of the same name.
+Winding your way on well-surfaced roads you’ll pass over the Barranco del Sangre (Gully of Blood) where a last-ditch attempt by the Moors of the Alpujarra was defeated in a bloody battle.
+Legend has it the blood of the Christian soldiers flowed uphill in order not to mix with the blood of the Moors.
+There won’t be any blood, but maybe a little sweat, as you pedal high above the Trevelez River and into the village of the same name.
 Trevelez is the highest village in Spain at 1,476m and is famous for its succulent hams that are cured in the thin, dry mountain air.
-A fast descent into the village of Juviles will give you great views of the Sierra de Contraviesa and take us down through the Berchules gorge to Cadiar your resting place for the night.
+A fast descent into the village of Juviles will give you great views of the Sierra de Contraviesa and take us down through the Berchules Gorge to Cadiar your resting place for the night.
 Local mountain fayre will be on the menu, not forgetting that succulent ham to be washed down with the house wine!

 Cadiar to Benalua de Guadix - distance 111km

 Today you'll head further east along the Alpujarra as you gradually gain height.
-Snaking through the villages of Valor, Yegen and Laroles that cling to the mountainside, you are rewarded with glimpses of the higher snow capped peaks of the Sierra Nevada, culminating in mainland Spain’s highest, Mulhacen, at 3,482m.
+Snaking through the villages of Valor, Yegen, and Laroles that cling to the mountainside, you are rewarded with glimpses of the higher snow-capped peaks of the Sierra Nevada, culminating in mainland Spain’s highest, Mulhacen, at 3,482m.
 Looking east from your vantage point you can see all the way to the desert lands of Almeria.

 Benalua de Guadix to Guejar Sierra - distance 69km

-You'll take a favourite ride of the local Granadense crew through the stunning pine clad Parque Natural de Huetor.
-The road twists and winds its way across high ground before dropping towards the ancient capital of Granada.
+You'll take a favorite ride of the local Granadense crew through the stunning pine-clad Parque Natural de Huetor.
+The road twists and winds its way across the high ground before dropping towards the ancient capital of Granada.
 For your lunchtime picnic, it would be unjust not to soak your bread in the olive oil of Magina, as it’s said to be the finest in Spain and is often described as liquid gold.
 Just before you reach the city you swing east and climb into the real Sierra Nevada, to the village of Guejar Sierra, with great views of Mulhacen and Alcazaba, the highest peaks in the range.
 Guejar is the perfect springboard for tomorrow’s cycling feast.

 Guejar Sierra to Granada - distance 86km

 This is a fantastic day on the bike, comprising the climb that all Spanish cyclists want to tick off their list.
-Its a climb that will take you high into the Sierra Nevada on the highest drivable road in Europe, well that was until it was closed to traffic, but luckily not bikes!
-First off you’ll cruise around the Canales Reservoir and head up the beautiful valley, deep into the sierra.
+It's a climb that will take you high into the Sierra Nevada on the highest drivable road in Europe, well that was until it was closed to traffic, but luckily not bikes!
+First off you’ll cruise around the Canales Reservoir and head up the beautiful valley, deep into the Sierra.
 You can climb to the summit of Pico Veleta which stands at a grand 3,400m above sea level.
-The overall climb is pretty steady, but obviously its length and altitude create a great challenge.
+The overall climb is pretty steady, but obviously, its length and altitude create a great challenge.
 If you finish the whole climb to Pico Veleta it’s a whopping 2,700m of ascent!
-You stay off the main road that runs up to the Pradollano ski station by taking a little known detour up the picturesque Genil river valley.
-As this single lane road leaves the valley bottom it heads into a series of switchbacks that steepens the going a little.
+You stay off the main road that runs up to the Pradollano ski station by taking a little-known detour up the picturesque Genil River valley.
+As this single-lane road leaves the valley bottom it heads into a series of switchbacks that steepens the going a little.

-Shortly after rejoining the main road you’ll reach the ski station at almost 2,500m.
-The views are incredible and the feeling of achievement is infectious at the roof top of Spain.
+Shortly after rejoining the main road, you’ll reach the ski station at almost 2,500m.
+The views are incredible and the feeling of achievement is infectious at the rooftop of Spain.
 All that’s left to do now is let off the brakes and take the exhilarating, almost 50km, descent back to Granada on a different road.
 An evening stroll around the walls of the lit Alhambra Palace which without doubt is the most beautiful and innovative piece of architecture constructed by the Moorish people who occupied Spain.
 Then you hit the tapas bars for Granada’s infamous assortment of free tapas.
 Yes free!

 Granada to Herredura - distance 89km